shrocky2/Alexa_TiVo/README.md

 4: Have Alexa discover new devices (so it learns what channels are programmed)

-5: Setup pi to autostart programs everytime pi boots up
+5: Setup your Pi to start our program everytime the pi boots up

 Step 1: TiVo Setup (TiVo HD Instructions).
 ----------------------------------------------------------------------------------